hankbao/libreboot/docs/distros/index.md

 testing release of Debian.

 Debian by default comes without non-free software in the default installation or repos.
-There is a non-free repo that\'s not added by default.
+There is a non-free repo that's not added by default.
 Just avoid adding this, and you should have a fully free system.